chaseleantj/58-NN-Approximation--FYP-/README.md

 However, we can consider other more "exotic" activation functions like the cosine.

-The cosine is chosen because results in <a href="https://ieeexplore.ieee.org/document/256500">Barron (1993)</a> and <a href="https://pure.psu.edu/en/publications/finite-neuron-method-and-convergence-analysis">Xu (2020)</a> show that some target functions with lower frequency components can be more naturally expressed in terms of cosine functions, and hence, can be well approximated by NNs with cosine activation.
+The cosine is chosen because theoretical results in <a href="https://ieeexplore.ieee.org/document/256500">Barron (1993)</a> and <a href="https://pure.psu.edu/en/publications/finite-neuron-method-and-convergence-analysis">Xu (2020)</a> show that some target functions with lower frequency components can be more naturally expressed in terms of cosine functions, and hence, can be well approximated by NNs with cosine activation.

 Therefore, we run some tests on single layer NNs and see that in some circumstances, networks with cosine activation can indeed outperform networks with ReLU activation.